Thanks for taking the time to visit my JustGiving page.

-I am already a survivor of a cerebral AVM (a rare neurological condition called Arteriovenous Malformation) following a successful treatment using Gamma Knife Surgery 2017, I am now on the next chapter of my neurological journey and will have surgery to clip an aneurysm on the right side of my brain.
+I am already a survivor of a cerebral AVM (a rare neurological condition called Arteriovenous Malformation) following a successful treatment using Gamma Knife Surgery in 2015, I am now onto the next chapter of my neurological journey and will have surgery to clip an aneurysm on the right side of my brain.
 All of my life saving/changing treatments have taken place at The National Neurology Hospital, Queen’s Square.
 To acknowledge and thank, every member of staff, at this incredible hospital I am holding a charity ‘Operation Ready Head Shave’ on Monday 20th May 2019 to add my personal thank you to the team at Queens Square who have given me the hope, health and happiness to continue on my amazing life journey.

 My Personal story: The 13th September 2015 was the start of the most challenging chapter of my life.
 My husband and I were on a weekend break in Brussels and had spent the Saturday doing all the sightseeing things with plans for a breakfast meet with friends on the Sunday morning, unfortunately in the early hours of the Sunday morning my incredible husband woke to discover me unresponsive.
 An ambulance was called and I was rushed to a local hospital, which by chance was a Neurology Hospital, and the Doctor on call instantly recognised that I had suffered some sort of brain trauma.
 Over the coming days I was intensive care, and following a series of tests including a CT scan, MRI scan and an Angiogram I was diagnosed with a cerebral AVM (a rare neurological condition called Arteriovenous Malformation).
 After discussions centred around treatment options, one of which was to have surgery in Brussels to remove the AVM, I decided that I wanted to come home and receive any treatments in the UK.
 I was then airlifted back to the UK and admitted under the care of The National Neurology Hospital, after a period, many tests and discussions it was decided that the best course of treatment was Gamma Knife, as surgical removal or embolisation were not safe options.
 The Gamma Knife procedure took place one the 23 November 2015 and after 3 1/2, sometimes challenging, years the AVM has gone!